On the Diophantine problem related to power circuits: Introduction

 \section{Introduction}

-Power circuits have been introduced by Myasnikov, Ushakov and Won \cite{MUW2} as circuits supporting addition and operation $(x,y) = x \cdot 2^y$ for integer numbers.
-Using power circuits they constructed \cite{MUW1} a polynomial-time algorithm for the word problem in the Baumslag group, which has a non-elementary Dehn function.
+Power circuits have been introduced by Myasnikov, Ushakov, and Won in \cite{MUW2} as computational structures supporting addition and the operation $(x,y) \mapsto x \cdot 2^y$ on integers.
+Using power circuits they constructed in \cite{MUW1} a polynomial-time algorithm for the word problem in the Baumslag group